IA-TIGRIS: An Incremental and Adaptive Sampling-Based Planner for Online Informative Path Planning: Problem Formulation

 \section{Problem Formulation}

-This work addresses the challenge of maximizing data gathered by a robot within the specified budget constraints of the system, a problem formally known as the informative path planning (IPP) problem.
+This work addresses the challenge of maximizing data gathered by a robot within the specified budget constraints of the system, a problem formally known as the IPP problem.
 Following \cite{moon2022tigris}, we define it as

 Here, $\mathcal{T}$ represent the sensor trajectory from the set of feasible trajectories $\mathbb{T}$, and $C(\mathcal{T})$ is its cost.
-Example of potential cost functions include trajectory length, energy consumption, or flight time, and each would not exceed the budget constraint $B$.
+Examples of potential cost functions include trajectory length, energy consumption, and flight time, and each would not exceed the budget constraint $B$.
 Lastly, $I(\mathcal{T})$ denotes the reward or information gain from trajectory $\mathcal{T}$, and the goal is to find the optimal trajectory $\mathcal{T}^*$ that maximizes information gain without exceeding the budget.

 In this work, trajectories are planned in a four-dimensional space defined by $(x, y, z, \psi)$, where $x, y, z$ specify the robot’s position and $\psi$ its heading.
-We typically sample new states from a discrete set of altitudes (for $z$), while $x, y, \psi$ remain continuous.
+We typically sample new states from a discrete altitude or set of altitudes (for $z$), while $x, y, \psi$ remain continuous.
 In our experiments, the cost $C(\mathcal{T})$ is the total distance traveled by the robot.
 The information gain function $I(\mathcal{T})$ computes expected reduction in uncertainty over the environment, modeled as a belief map representing the probability of object presence across spatial cells.
 While in our applications this belief map encodes discrete objects of interest, the algorithm itself is agnostic to the underlying representation.
 Other implementations could use different belief models, environment features, or custom metrics for information gain.
 Importantly, our reward function is not constrained to be modular or submodular, allowing for more expressive and task-specific definitions of information gain.